 This page was reviewed under our medical and editorial policy by

 Even after initial treatment is complete and tests show no sign of disease, there is a chance breast cancer may return.
 When that happens, it’s called recurrent breast cancer.
 In most cases, recurrent cancers appear within the first three years after treatment.
-But in some cases, the disease may return many years later, either locally or in distant organs in the body.
+But in some cases, breast cancer recurrence may develop many years later, either locally or in distant organs in the body.

 According to the Susan G. Komen® organization, women with early breast cancer most often develop local recurrence within the first five years after treatment.
 On average, 7 percent to 11 percent of women with early breast cancer experience a local recurrence during this time.